barseghyanartur/faker-file/docs/creating_images.rst

 .. _WeasyPrint: https://pypi.org/project/weasyprint/
 .. _wkhtmltopdf: https://wkhtmltopdf.org/

-PDF is certainly one of the most complicated formats out there.
-And certainly one of the formats most of the developers will be having trouble with, as there are many versions and dialects.
-That makes it almost impossible and highly challenging to have **just one right way** of creating PDF files.
+Creating images could be a challenging task.
+One of the reasons for that might be need in additional (system) dependencies.
+There are many image formats to support.
+That makes it almost impossible and highly challenging to have **just one right way** of creating image files.

-That's why, creation of PDF files has been delegated to an abstraction layer of PDF generators.
-If you don't like how PDF files are generated, you can create your own layer, using your favourite library.
+That's why, creation of image files has been delegated to an abstraction layer of image generators.
+If you don't like how image files are generated or format you need isn't supported, you can create your own layer, using your favourite library.

 Currently, there are two types of image generators implemented: